-- Learn a relaxation technique such as breathing exercises, muscle relaxation, yoga or meditation, and set aside at least 20 minutes each day to practise it.
-If 20 minutes is too long put aside two minutes.
-You can find two minutes a day to relax!
+- Learn a relaxation technique such as breathing exercises, muscle relaxation, yoga or meditation, and set aside at least 20 minutes each day to practice it.
+If 20 minutes is too long, put aside two minutes.
+You can find two minutes a day to relax.
 You may have to experiment with a few different techniques before you find the one that works best for you.

 - Focus on your strengths.
 You could keep a list of things that you are good at, your achievements and successes, and refer back to it to give your self-esteem a boost.